Jabst/golang-api/README.md

 ### Logging

-If the API were to run on AWS ECS, the logs could be consumed by Logstash and indexed in ElasticSearch and accessed through Kibana.
+Using the ELK stack, logs being produced could be captured by Logstash and indexed in ElasticSearch and accessed through Kibana.

 ### Metrics

 Application metrics to evaluate processing times for the several API routes in real time through dashboards like Grafana.

+### Adding change data capture

+Adding a tool such as Debezium to monitor databases allows for any application to consume events for each change made to the database at a row-level for any given set of tables.

+### Sharding

+Sharding is an option in the case of the application is foreseeable to have a significant growth.